Coding4Toon/bounty-react-multimedia-app/WRITEUP.md

 ### Description

-The first feature delivered is a robust space breakdown feature that aims to provide our users with a comprehensive and visual overview of thier storage capacity.
+The first feature delivered is a robust space breakdown feature that aims to provide our users with a comprehensive and visual overview of their storage capacity.

 File size is added to each files and a new control button called "Space breakdown" is implemented between "Files Breakdown" button and "Download" button.
 When the button is clicked, a pop-up window is displayed, presenting critical storage information, including :